trothr/nord/README.md

     builds the core of NORD into a bootable root filesystem using an existing host platform (not necessarily NORD)
 * Chicory (the `/usr/opt` scheme)
-    builds non-core packages (not necessarily for NORD) as relocatable, possibly shareable components (similar to IBM `/usr/lpp` or Sun `/opt/SUNW`)
+    builds non-core packages (not exclusively for NORD) as relocatable, possibly shareable components (similar to IBM `/usr/lpp` or Sun `/opt/SUNW`)

-Between these two is a solid core with a lot of flexibility.
+Between these two is a solid base with a lot of flexibility.

 Find out more about Chicory from its GitHub project: